studio-minus/madness-interactive-reloaded/README.md

 This fork fixes all things related to positions, It fixes melee combat, head turning and rotating, special abilities,

 ## What it does NOT fix;
-As of now it does not fix raycasting (might be related to Walgelijk), and ragdolls.
+As of now it does not fix physics (related to ragdolls, gun physics, and more) but it will do that soone enough.
+This is because Walgelijk also uses Vector2.Normalize.